-The FAFSA is available online at www.fafsa.gov.
+The FAFSA is available online at studentaid.gov/h/apply-for-aid/fafsa.
 The Reed College code for the FAFSA is 003217.
-The maximum subsidized Direct Loan available to a graduate student is $8,500 per academic year.
-The maximum unsubsidized Direct Loan available to a graduate student is $12,000 per academic year.
-The exact amount of subsidized and unsubsidized loan eligibility is based upon the student’s determined need, calculated from the FAFSA and the number of units enrolled at Reed each semester.
-Graduate students may, in some circumstances, borrow under the Graduate PLUS loan program to cover educational expenses.
-Eligibility for the Graduate PLUS program is credit-based and students wishing to borrow under this federal program must file a FAFSA.
-Generally, a student may borrow sufficient amounts to cover educational expenses under the Direct Loan program; therefore, it is unlikely that a MALS student will qualify for additional funding through the Graduate PLUS loan.
-Loan terms for the Direct Loan are more favorable than terms for the Graduate PLUS loan, and students should always borrow under the Direct Loan before considering the Graduate PLUS loan.
+The maximum unsubsidized federal Direct Loan available to a graduate student is $20,500 per academic year.
+The exact amount of unsubsidized loan eligibility is based upon the number of units enrolled in at Reed each semester.
+Graduate students may, in some circumstances, borrow under the federal Graduate PLUS loan program to cover educational expenses.
+Eligibility for the federal Graduate PLUS program is credit based and students wishing to borrow under this federal program must file a FAFSA.
+Generally, a student may borrow sufficient amounts to cover educational expenses under the federal Direct Loan program; therefore, it is unlikely that a MALS student will qualify for additional funding through the federal Graduate PLUS loan.
+Loan terms for the federal Direct Loan are more favorable than terms for the federal Graduate PLUS loan, and students should always borrow under the federal Direct Loan before considering the federal Graduate PLUS loan.
 New federal loan borrowers at Reed must also complete loan entrance counseling and a Master Promissory Note.

 For financial aid purposes, the academic year at Reed College begins in summer, continuing through fall and spring.

-A Reed College monthly payment option, administered by Tuition Management Systems, offers a flexible alternative to semester payments to the college.
-Participants may enroll in a semester plan and make four, five, or six equal monthly payments, beginning July 15, for the academic year.
-(A five-month payment option also is available for one-semester participation.)
-Please call TMS at 800/722-4867 or visit www.afford.com/reed for information about this program.
-Families can also use TMS to make payments using a credit card or with a direct deduction from a checking or savings account.
+A monthly payment option, administered by Flywire, offers a flexible alternative to semester payments to the college.
+Participants may enroll in a semester plan and make four, five, or six equal monthly payments, beginning May 15, July 15, or August 15.
+Please visit reed.edu/student-accounts for information about this program.
+Families can also use Flywire to make payments using a credit card or with a direct deduction from a checking or savings account.
 A convenience fee is charged for using a credit card and there is no fee for a direct deduction.

 The MALS degree requires the completion of nine units of coursework.
 Each student designs an individual program, incorporating the following degree requirements:

-b.
-No more than four units from 300- and 400-level undergraduate courses at any unit value (including undergraduate course–based independent study 500-level classes) may be applied to the eight required units.
+- No more than four 300- and 400-level undergraduate courses at any unit value (including undergraduate course–based independent study 500-level classes) may be applied to the eight required units.

-3. No more than five units (including the degree paper) in any one department or division, or in liberal studies core courses, may be applied to the total nine units required for graduation.
+- No more than five units (including thesis) in any one department or division, or in liberal studies core courses, may be applied to the total nine units required for graduation.

 Exceptions to the above requirements must be approved in advance by the Committee on Graduate Studies.
-Petitions should be addressed to the committee no later than the first day of classes of the term before the degree paper.
+Petitions should be addressed to the committee no later than the first day of classes of the term before the thesis.

-The committee is cautious about approving creative degree paper proposals and considers carefully the nature of the project, the educational benefit of the project for the student, and the availability of an appropriate adviser.
+The committee is cautious about approving creative thesis proposals and considers carefully the nature of the project, the educational benefit of the project for the student, and the availability of an appropriate adviser.
 It is imperative that the project arise out of prior coursework at Reed.
 Since creative projects also include a critical component, they generally require substantial work on the part of the student.
-Students may contact the MALS office for additional information on the creative degree paper requirements and guidelines.
+Students may contact the MALS office for additional information on the creative thesis requirements and guidelines.

-On an exceptional basis, students may petition to write a two-unit, two-term degree paper, leading to a 10-unit degree program.
+On an exceptional basis, students may petition to write a two-unit, two-term thesis, leading to a 10-unit degree program.
 This opportunity is for the student who wishes to research and write a longer, more ambitious paper.
-The student must explain in the degree paper proposal the reasons for extending the project to two terms, and obtain explicit permission from the paper adviser.
+The student must explain in the thesis proposal the reasons for extending the project to two terms, and obtain explicit permission from the thesis adviser.

-The degree paper is due on the date specified in the academic calendar for senior thesis submission.
+The thesis is due on the date specified in the academic calendar for undergraduate thesis submission.
 The college registrar and the MALS program director determine the schedule and deadlines for summer projects.
-The thesis requirement is completed with a two-hour oral defense of the project.
-The committee of examiners typically includes the student’s paper adviser, one member of the Committee on Graduate Studies, and at least one but often two additional faculty members.
+The thesis requirement is completed with a one and one-half-hour oral defense of the project.
+The committee of examiners typically includes the student’s thesis adviser, one member of the Committee on Graduate Studies, at least one but occasionally two additional faculty members, and the program director.
 The committee should represent at least two different academic divisions of the college.
-The Reed library houses copies of all degree papers and undergraduate senior theses, easily accessible for both reference and borrowing.
+The Reed library houses copies of all theses, easily accessible for both reference and borrowing.

-When necessary, MALS students may take a three-day extension for submitting the paper, provided a $50 late fee is paid and the bound copies are submitted to the library by the regular deadline.
+When necessary, MALS students may take a three-day extension for submitting the thesis, provided a $50 late fee is paid and the bound copies are submitted to the library by the regular deadline.
 A thesis not submitted by the end of the three-day extension period will be given a grade of unfinished (U), incomplete (IN), or F.

-If a student does not earn a passing grade in the degree paper, the student must submit a new proposal on a different topic to the committee, following the normal deadlines, and register again for the paper.
-A student who fails the degree paper a second time is ineligible for graduation.
+If a student does not earn a passing grade in the thesis, the student must submit a new proposal on a different topic to the committee, following the normal deadlines, and register again for thesis.
+A student who fails thesis a second time is ineligible for graduation.

 MALS students are expected to perform at the graduate level and to earn grades of B− or better in all their courses.
 The grade of C is allowed for students who complete a course with credit, but whose work was unsatisfactory.
 The grade of F designates failure.
-Students are eligible for a grade of IN or U for thesis with the same constraints applicable to undergraduate students, with the exception of the degree paper.
-For the degree paper, B− is the lowest passing grade.
+Students are eligible for a grade of IN or U for thesis with the same constraints applicable to undergraduate students.
+For thesis, B− is the lowest passing grade.
 The Committee on Graduate Studies conducts a grade review at the end of each semester.

 Satisfactory Academic Progress

 Satisfactory academic progress refers to a minimum grade point average (GPA) expectation, the number of units completed during the academic year, and the time it normally would take to complete the MALS degree.
 For federal financial aid purposes, a student is expected to maintain at least a 2.0 GPA.
 Full-time status at Reed is 3 units in a regular semester (fall or spring) and 1.5 units in summer.
-Based on the degree requirement of 9 units, a student attending full time would take a year and a half to complete the program.
+Based on the degree requirement of 9 units, a student attending full time would typically take two years to complete the program.
 Students are eligible for federal financial aid for up to 150 percent of the regular time frame to complete a degree; therefore, MALS students may be eligible for federal aid for up to two years of full-time study.
-A student who enrolls part-time during any semester may be eligible for additional semesters of federal aid.
+A student who enrolls part time during any semester may be eligible for additional semesters of federal aid.